Click on the thumbnail to view hardiness zones.

 PINK SPIRES (Malus ‘Pink Spires’) Height: 15’-20’, Width: 12’.
 Full sun.
 Ideal in areas where a wide crown cannot be used.
 Foliage emerges red-purple, turning medium green in summer.
-Flowers open lavender pink fading to near white.
+Fragrant flowers open lavender pink fading to near white.
 Fruit is purple-red, ½” in diameter and persists through the winter.
 In the spring, returning birds will consume the fruit, eliminating any mess from falling fruit.
+Exhibits excellent hardiness and a good growth rate.
 Best in well drained soils.
 Growing zones 2 to 7.

-FLOWERING CRAB, REJOICE (Malus, 'Rejzam') Height: 15'-20', Width: 15'-20'.
+REJOICE (Malus 'Rejzam') Height: 15'-20', Width: 15'-20'.
 Full sun.
 An upright form of flowering crab with a symmetrical crown.
+Slightly larger than 'Pink Spires', Rejoice requires no pruning to maintain its symmetrical form.
 Semi-double rose-pink flowers produce burgundy 1/2" apples.
 Dark green foliage is accented with a rich burgundy overcast.
-Developed from Red Barron flowering crab, and as a result inherits its fast growth rate and disease resistance.
+Developed from Red Barron flowering crab, and as a result inherits its faster growth rate and disease resistance.
+Does not produce as many apples as other flowering crab varieties.
 Best on well drained soils.
 Growing zones 4 to 7.

 While tree lilacs do not require much trimming, they may be trimmed to control the shape of the crown.
 The ideal time to trim any tree lilac is immediately after the tree has finished blooming.
 Trimming at this time will not affect the blooming of the tree the following year.
 If the tree lilacs are trimmed more than 4 to 5 weeks after they have finished blooming, the following years flower buds may be removed, as lilacs begin setting flower buds for the next season about a month after they have finished blooming.

-MAGNOLIA, MERRILL (Magnolia kobus var. loebneri 'Merrill') Height: 40', Width: 30'.
+MERRILL (Magnolia kobus var. loebneri 'Merrill') Height: 40', Width: 30'.
 Full sun to 1/2 shade.
-A hardy tree form Magnolia for northern climates.
+The hardiest tree form of Magnolia for northern climates.
 Will perform best if planted in a protected area.
 Large, 3" white starry lighly fragrant flowers appear in April.
-A medium growth rate tree with medium green leaves.
+A medium growth rate tree with medium green leaves that emerge bronze-green in spring.
 Fall color is insignificant.
 Performs best on well drained soils.
 Growing zones 4 to 7.